Vessel (structure)

-Vessel (TKA) is a structure and visitor attraction built as part of the Hudson Yards Redevelopment Project in Manhattan, New York City, New York.
-Built to plans by the British designer Thomas Heatherwick, the elaborate honeycomb-like structure rises 16 stories and consists of 154 flights of stairs, 2,500 steps, and 80 landings for visitors to climb.
+Vessel is a structure and visitor attraction built as part of Hudson Yards in Manhattan, New York City, New York.
+Built to plans by the British designer Thomas Heatherwick, the elaborate honeycomb-like structure rises 150 feet and consists of 154 flights of stairs, 2,500 steps, and 80 landings for visitors to climb.
 Vessel is the main feature of the 5 acre Hudson Yards Public Square.
-Funded by Hudson Yards developer Related Companies, its final cost is estimated at $200 million.
+Funded by Hudson Yards developer Related Companies, its final cost is estimated to have been $200 million.

 The concept of Vessel was unveiled to the public on September 14, 2016.
 Construction began in April 2017, with the pieces being manufactured in Italy and shipped to the United States.
 Vessel topped out in December 2017 with the installation of its highest piece, and it opened to the public on March 15, 2019.
-In January 2021, following three suicides at the Vessel, it was indefinitely closed to the public.
-The Vessel reopened in May 2021, then indefinitely closed again after another suicide two months later.

-The TKA abbreviation in the structure's name stands for "Temporarily Known As".
 Upon its opening, Vessel received mixed reviews, with some critics praising its prominent placement within Hudson Yards, and others deriding the structure as extravagant.
 Vessel was also initially criticized for its restrictive copyright policy regarding photographs of the structure, as well as its lack of accessibility for disabled visitors, although both issues were subsequently addressed.

+In January 2021, following three suicides at Vessel, it was closed to the public indefinitely.
+Vessel reopened in May 2021, then indefinitely closed again after another suicide two months later.
+It reopened in October 2024 following the installation of more safety barriers.

 Description

 Structure

-Vessel is a 16-story, 150 ft structure of connected staircases between the buildings of Hudson Yards, located in the 5 acre Hudson Yards Public Square.
+Vessel is a 16-story, 150 ft structure of connected staircases among the buildings of Hudson Yards, located in the 5 acre Hudson Yards Public Square.
 Designed by Thomas Heatherwick, Vessel has 154 flights, 2,500 steps, and 80 landings, with the total length of the stairs exceeding 1 mi.
 The copper-clad steps, arranged like a jungle gym and modeled after Indian stepwells, can hold 1,000 people at a time.
 The structure also has ramps and an elevator to comply with the Americans with Disabilities Act of 1990 (ADA), though only three of Vessel's landings are ADA-accessible as of 2019.

 Vessel is 50 ft wide at its base, expanding to 150 ft at the apex.
 Stephen Ross, the CEO of Hudson Yards' developer Related Companies, said that its unusual shape was intended to make the structure stand out like a "12-month Christmas tree".
 Heatherwick said that he intends visitors to climb and explore the structure as if it were a jungle gym.
 At the top of the structure, visitors can see the Hudson River.